Digging Deeper into the DX Engine

 By the end of this quickstart, you will understand:

-- How to group Orchestration Components into an Orchestration Template
+• How to group Components into a Template

 The movie data source